mangeshdhok12/recipe-ideas-app/README.md

 2. SearchInput:

-•Role: Provides a user interface for entering a search term and initiating or clearing the search.
+• Role: Provides a user interface for entering a search term and initiating or clearing the search.

-•Responsibilities:
+• Responsibilities:
 Renders an input field where users type an ingredient or recipe name.
 Has "Search" and "Clear" buttons to trigger recipe search or reset the input.
 Calls fetchRecipes from App on clicking "Search" and clearSearch when "Clear" is pressed, keeping the input interactions modular.